Bob Wells, CFO

 I was born and raised in South America and am fluent in English and Spanish.
 I hold an MBA in Finance from the University of Chicago and a BS in Finance from Brigham Young University.

-Today I’m a Partner at Redstone Business Consulting Group, where I advise entrepreneurs on cash flow, growth, financing, and exit planning.
+As the Principal at Bob Wells CFO, I advise entrepreneurs on cash flow, growth, financing, and exit planning.
 My sweet spot is working with businesses in the $5M to $75M revenue range.

 Career Arc